maxio-com/ab-golang-sdk/doc/controllers/subscriptions.md

 The Chargify API allows you to preview a subscription by POSTing the same JSON or XML as for a subscription creation.

 The "Next Billing" amount and "Next Billing" date are represented in each Subscriber's Summary.

+A subscription will not be created by utilizing this endpoint; it is meant to serve as a prediction.

 For more information, please see our documentation [here](https://maxio.zendesk.com/hc/en-us/articles/24252493695757-Subscriber-Interface-Overview).

-## Side effects

-A subscription will not be created by sending a POST to this endpoint.
-It is meant to serve as a prediction.

 ## Taxable Subscriptions